Introduction to modelling in epidemiology

 Here is a few examples of epidemiological study types.

-• Disease Surveillance: Epidemiologists monitor the occurrence of diseases and health-related events over time and across different geographic areas.
+• Disease Surveillance: epidemiologists monitor the occurrence of diseases and health-related events over time and across different geographic areas.
 This involves tracking the number of cases, identifying outbreaks, and assessing trends in disease incidence and prevalence.
 Disease surveillance can be conducted for both infectious and non-infectious diseases.

-• Disease Prevention and Control: The insights gained from epidemiological research are crucial for designing and implementing public health interventions and policies aimed at preventing and controlling diseases.
+• Disease Prevention and Control: the insights gained from epidemiological research are crucial for designing and implementing public health interventions and policies aimed at preventing and controlling diseases.
 This may involve vaccination campaigns, health education programs, quarantine measures, and more.

-• Public Health Planning: Epidemiological data and findings play a vital role in informing public health planning and resource allocation.
+• Public Health Planning: epidemiological data and findings play a vital role in informing public health planning and resource allocation.
 This includes assessing healthcare needs, identifying at-risk populations, and developing strategies to improve overall health outcomes.

-• Causality Assessment: Epidemiologists use various study designs, including cohort studies, case-control studies, and randomized controlled trials, to determine if a specific factor or intervention causes a particular health outcome.
+• Causality Assessment: epidemiologists use various study designs, including cohort studies, case-control studies, and randomized controlled trials, to determine if a specific factor or intervention causes a particular health outcome.

 Mathematical and statistical models are frequently used in epidemiology to simulate disease spread and estimate disease distribution.
 These models help in making informed decisions and planning interventions.